StrongTownsVancouver/website/src/content/blog/20240408-steveston-village.md

 ## The Importance of Careful Consideration and Public Input

 Changes to public transit have the potential to alter a community's fabric drastically.
 That's why it's so important to consider these decisions and seek ample public input carefully.
-Er Jun represented Strong Towns Vancouver at the open house, asking questions and conducting extensive research to determine feasible alternativJun'sis research looked at bus routing, publicly owned lands, upcoming developments in the area, and exemplary bus exchange projects to urge Richmond City Councillors to explore other alternatives.
+Erjun represented Strong Towns Vancouver at the open house, asking questions and conducting extensive research to determine feasible alternatives.
+Erjun's research looked at bus routing, publicly owned lands, upcoming developments in the area, and exemplary bus exchange projects to urge Richmond City Councillors to explore other alternatives.

 ## Conclusion